On this page: 1. Two Types of Projects — 2. Survey Results — 3. Discussion — 4. More Data

 In such a situation, the Buy option is chosen predominantly to get things done by cheap contractors.
 The lower salaries paid by these companies rather reflect their actual poor profitability and possibly also their poor liquidity.

-The data above refer to gross salaries, i.e. the money paid by the employer.
-Participants were members of the social networks LinkedIn and Facebook, who communicated in their profiles and in group memberships that they worked as project managers.
+The data above refer to gross salaries, i.e., the money paid by the employer.
+Participants were members of the social networks LinkedIn and Facebook, who communicated in their profiles and in group memberships where they worked as project managers.

 We are grateful to everyone who spent time filling in the survey form.